cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 visualized.

 When a new project is created, the diagram style defaults to `puml-rdfs-t2b`.
-If the project is primarily targeting a different schema type — for example, XSD — the default should be overridden by updating the project-level preference.
+If the project is primarily targeting a different schema type (for example, XSD), the default should be overridden by updating the project-level preference.
 Right-click the project in the **Project Explorer**, select **Properties**, navigate to **CIMTool**, and select the appropriate diagram style from the **Diagram Style** dropdown.
 For an XSD-oriented project, for instance,